stanfordpython/python-assignments/assign0/README.md

 ### Example 2: Simple Schedule

-Another example might be a Virtual Assistant chatbot, which allows users to schedule events (in which they would enter a time range, and a name for the event, which would be stored into a text file), and check whether an event was taking place at a given time.
-A sample run for such a system might appear as follows.
-(Note that this uses `MMDDYYYY` as an encoding scheme for dates, and that hours are represented as floating point numbers, so 14.5 means 2:30PM).
-Once again, user input is ***bolded and italicized***.
+This program is more like a virtual assistant (think Siri, Alexa, etc.), which allows users to schedule events and see their calendar.
+Here's a sample run for this program (note that this uses `MMDDYYYY` as an encoding scheme for dates, and that hours are represented as floating point numbers, so 14.5 means 2:30PM); once again, user input is ***bolded and italicized***:

 <pre><code>(cs41-env)$ python chatbot.py
 Hello there, it's Hal, your friendly scheduling assistant!